 Full text or abstracts of articles, interviews, obituaries, bibliographies and reviews in Archaeology, Art, Classical Studies, Dance, Film, Folklore, Gender Studies, History, Literary and Social Criticism, Literature, Music, Performing Arts, Philosophy, Religion, and Theology.
 May be searched concurrently with Social Sciences Full Text.
 CU

 These three sources of digitized books are overlapping but also each have unique titles.
 You can see the entire text of titles that the suppliers deem in the public domain.

 You can also search in-copyright titles in HathiTrust and Google Books for occurrences of words.
 In Hathitrust you cannot look at the actual works, and in Google Books you might see a few pages.
 Despite these limitations, they can be useful in identifying titles you want to look at and get other ways.

 A partnership of major research institutions and libraries working to ensure that the cultural record is preserved and accessible long into the future.
 There are more than sixty partners in HathiTrust, and membership is open to institutions worldwide.
 HathiTrust brings together the immense collections of partner institutions in digital form, preserving them securely to be accessed and used today, and in future generations.

 The Internet Archive offer permanent access for researchers, historians, scholars, people with disabilities, and the general public to historical collections that exist in digital format.
 It includes texts, audio, moving images, and software as well as archived web pages.

-Once you have located periodical material of interest in these databases, if they do not contain a direct link to full text, make sure you have all the relevant citation information.
-You can print and/or email the citations and abstracts from most of the databases.
+Once you have located periodical material of interest in these databases, if they do not contain a direct link to full text, look closely at the citation information.
 Your next steps for getting an article are offered via the "Find it at CU" link if it appears in the database: